logan-anderson/logan.codes/content/blog/can-a-classifier-chat.md

 ## Known limitations

+None of these matter much for a weekend experiment, but they're a good reminder of why you'd never ship this:

 - **Fixed vocabulary.** It can only say words in the list.
 No punctuation.
-- **Repetition.** The category version often loops on one word until it hits the 100 character cap.
+- **Repetition.** The category version often loops on one word until it hits the 100-character cap.
-- **Slow.** One Jev call per word (two with categories), one after another, and nothing shows in the chat until the whole reply is done.
 - **Big requests.** In the word version, every call sends ~168 options, each containing the full reply so far.
-- **Fragile.** If one call fails midway, the whole reply is lost.

 ## Ideas to try next

+If I keep playing with this, here's what I'd try:

 - Stop repetition: leave out the previous word as an option, or stop automatically when the same word repeats
 - Allow `stop` in the second step too, so picking a category doesn't force a word